-The Sing to Live® Community Chorus was created by Chicagoan Melinda Pollack-Harris in 2005 to bring the joy of singing and fellowship to those whose lives have been touched by breast cancer.
+HOW IT BEGAN: The Sing to Live® Community Chorus was created by Chicagoan Melinda Harris in 2005 to bring the joy of singing and fellowship to those whose lives have been touched by breast cancer.

 She incorporated Sing to Live® as a nonprofit and brought on board Dr. Wilbert Watkins, a renowned musical director and conductor whose twin sister is a breast cancer survivor.
-Together, they embarked on a mission to find singers -- both men and women -- who were breast cancer survivors or had relatives or friends with the disease.
+Together, they embarked on a mission to find singers -- both men and women -- who were breast cancer survivors or had imediate family members or friends with the disease.

-Now in its seventh season, the Sing to Live® Community Chorus has grown to 90 members who year-round enjoy friendship, harmony, and support in weekly rehearsals (the chorus takes the summer off) and perform concerts three times a year in Chicago's metro-area.
-Pollack-Harris' instinct has proved true: The shared and unique experience of breast cancer, combined with the therapeutic power of music, has created for singers a strong sense of family and renewed spirit, which is apparent and appreciated by enthusiastic audiences.
+Since 2005, the Sing to Live® Community Chorus has grown to over 90 singers who year-round enjoy friendship, harmony, and support in weekly rehearsals (the chorus takes the summer off) and perform concerts two times a year in Chicago's metro-area.
+Harris' instinct has proved true: The shared and unique experience of breast cancer, combined with the therapeutic power of music, has created for singers a strong sense of family and renewed spirit, which is apparent and appreciated by enthusiastic audiences.

-To further celebrate it's message of support, fellowship, and pride, Sing to Live® offers breast cancer survivors complimentary concert tickets and CDs of past performances.
-And, to fully realize Pollack-Harris' dream, the chorus continues to grow and welcome singers, both men and women, who are in tune with its inspirational mission.
+To further celebrate it's message of support, fellowship, and pride, Sing to Live® offers breast cancer survivors complimentary concert tickets.
+And, to fully realize Harris' dream, the chorus continues to grow and welcome singers, both men and women, who are in tune with its inspirational mission.